 FIGURE 7.
-This chart illustrates the number of suitable acres for nature-based climate solutions that overlap with disadvantaged and low-income communities, as defined by the State-showing that nature-based climate solutions can produce meaningful social benefits in tandem with climate mitigation.
+This chart illustrates the number of suitable acres for nature-based climate solutions that overlap with disadvantaged and low-income communities, as defined by the State-showing that nature-based climate solutions can produce meaningful social benefits in tandem with climate mitigation. as on GHG emissions.

-New policies are critical for addressing the impacts of conversion on community and individual health, as well as on GHG emissions.
 California's dearth of affordable housing near job centers-as well as its appetite for single-passenger car trips, reluctance to use alternative mobility options and disconnect between transportation policies and other areas of government-threaten the State's ability to protect its current and future population as well as the native species and rich natural communities that thrive in intact landscapes.